kee-org/www-kee-pm/content/open-source/_index.md

 Our infrastructure includes storage of already encrypted files, authentication to the Kee Vault service (not the encrypted data!) and various ancillary features such as secure messaging and billing integration.

-Whilst we hope to eventually release all code Kee Vault Ltd creates, we currently don't release code that runs on machines that are not owned by you.
+Whilst we hope to eventually release all code Kee Vault Ltd creates, we currently don’t release code that runs on machines that are not owned by you.
 There are three reasons which justify this decision:

 1. Your password security is only affected by the Password manager components listed above.
 2. You can never have a guarantee that the code we claim is running on servers that Kee Vault connects to is in fact the same as that which is actually running there.
 This applies to all services hosted on the internet, not just ours, and is why we ensure that you can see from the client code that executes on your machine that no unexpected data is transmitted and that all transmission is performed in a secure manner.